Creating list view tables with customizable columns

 $Request ID$ != $NULL$

-10. Map the table columns to fields from the remote form.
+10. Map the table columns to the fields on the remote form.

 Tree/Table property dialog box